SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Boot into OSGeo Live or start your virtual machine.

 Open QGIS (Start > Geospatial > Desktop GIS > QGIS) or look in the Desktop GIS folder on the desktop.
+The version of QGIS available is 2.14 Essen which is not cutting edge but will work for this exercise.

 ![Open QGIS](/images/1_qgisdesktop.jpg)

-Browse to the data folder holding the `xxxx_road` and `xxxx_node` shapefiles.
+Browse to the data folder holding the `xxxx_road` and `xxxx_node` shapefiles you downloaded.

 Drag the shapefiles onto the QGIS canvas.
+Use the identify tool or open the attribute table and node that Open Roads now uses `UUID` for road link IDs and also start and end nodes.
+During the load process we will create an `INTEGER` field to use with pgRouting as it can't handle the `UUID` strings.

 ![Check layers](/images/1_qgisdesktop_layers.jpg)